Jean Lartéguy: Biography

 Lartéguy was born into what he called "one of those families of poor mountain peasants whose names are found inscribed on war memorials, but not in history books" in Maisons-Alfort, Val-de-Marne.
 Both his father and uncle had served in the First World War.
 With his country conquered by the Germans, Lartéguy escaped from France into Spain in March 1942.
 He remained there for nine months and spent time in a Francoist jail before joining the Free French Forces as an officer in the 1st Commando Group (1er groupe de commandos).
 During the war, he fought in Italy; Vosges and Belfort, France; and Germany.
 He remained on active duty for seven years until becoming a captain in the reserves in order to enter the field of journalism.
 Lartéguy received numerous military awards, including the Légion d'honneur, the Croix de guerre 1939-1945, and the Croix de guerre T.O.E.

 After his military service, Lartéguy worked as a war correspondent, particularly for the magazine Paris Match.
-He covered conflicts in Azerbaijan, Korea, The Holy Land, Indochina, Algeria, and Vietnam.
+He covered conflicts in Azerbaijan, Korea, Israel, Indochina, Algeria, and Vietnam.
 In pursuit of a story at the start of the Korean War, Lartéguy volunteered for the French Battalion and was wounded by an enemy hand grenade during the Battle of Heartbreak Ridge.
 In Latin America, he reported on various revolutions and insurgencies, and in 1967 encountered Che Guevara shortly before his capture and execution.
 In the July 1967 issue of Paris Match, Lartéguy wrote a major article entitled "Les Guerilleros", where he wrote: "At a time when Cuban revolutionaries want to create Vietnams all over the world, the Americans run the risk of finding their own Algeria in Latin America."

 In 1955, he received the Albert Londres Prize for journalism.